Sunscreen-tech/mdbook-check-code/README.md

 ## Testing

-Test the preprocessor on the included fixtures (includes Parasol C, plain C, and TypeScript examples):
+Test the preprocessor on the included fixtures (includes C, Parasol C variant, TypeScript, and Solidity examples):

 ```bash
 # Using Nix (recommended - includes all compilers)